mjksinc/IoTCentralButton/README.md

 ![IoT Central - New Application](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image1.3.png)

 4. Now you'll configure the properties of your new IoT Central application:
-   - Select the *trial* payment plan (or the pay-as-you-go option if you want to keep the applciation longer than 7 days)
+   - Select the *trial* payment plan (or the pay-as-you-go option if you want to keep the application longer than 7 days)
    - Select *Custom Application* as the template
    - Enter a suitable *Application Name* and use a unique *URL*
    - Press *Create* when done

 ![IoT Central - Configuration Page](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image1.4.png)

 5. That's it!
-You should now the see the main dashboard of your new IoT Central Application.
+You should now see the main dashboard of your new IoT Central Application.

 ![IoT Central - Application Home Page](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image1.5.png)